hajiarbm/Project2/README.md

 # Project2
 Disaster Response project tries to improve the efficiency in critical moments.
-It is based on messages that was sent during disasters.
+It is based on messages that were sent during disasters.

 The benifits of this project can be: